i05nagai/memorandum/language/english_speaking.md

 * pledge
     * I pledge allegiance to the flag o fthe United States of America and to the republic for wihich it stand one nation indivisible with liberty and justice for all
     * I give you this ring as a pledge of my everlasting love for you
+    * a formal promise, or sth that is given as a sign that you will keep a promise
+        * a pledge of frindship
+        * the telethon raised 150,000 usd in pledges for leukemia research
+        * I give you this ring as a pledge of my everlasting love for you.
+    * to make a serious or formal promise to give or do sth
+        * pledge to do sth
+            * The UK chief executive has pledged to slash costs by 150 euro a year by 2014
+        * pledge dollars to/for sth
+            * EU leaders pledged 1.2 billion dollars to the region over the next 18 months.
+        * pledge that sth
+            * he pledged that a reduction in the burden of taxation will become the central economic objective of the government
+    * a campaign/election/manifesto pledge
+    * make/honour/sign a pledge
+        * Campaigners have accused Congress of failing to honour its US funding pledges.
 * compromise
 * compromised
     * unable to function optimally, especially with regard to immune response, owing to underlying disease, harmful environmental exposure, or the side effects of a course of treatment.